w3f/polkadot-wiki/docs/maintain/maintain-sync.md

 import TabItem from "@theme/TabItem";

-If you're building dapps or products on a Substrate-based chain like Polkadot, Kusama or a custom Substrate implementation, you probably want the ability to run a node-as-a-back-end.
-After all, it's always better to rely on your own infrastructure than on a third-party-hosted one in this brave new decentralized world.
+If you're building dApps or products on a Substrate-based chain like Polkadot, Kusama, or a custom Substrate implementation, you want the ability to run a node-as-a-back-end.
+After all, relying on your infrastructure is always better than a third-party-hosted one in this brave new decentralized world.

 This guide will show you how to connect to [Polkadot network](https://polkadot.network/), but the same process applies to any other [Substrate](https://substrate.io)-based chain.
 First, let's